You want smart political talk without the meltdowns?

 Now, if that came to me as national security advisor, it would matter enormously.

-Is this some kook uh sitting in his living room communicating via the internet, offering to sell something he doesn't have?
+Is this some kook sitting in his living room communicating via the internet, offering to sell something he doesn't have?

-Or is this a serious person or company or entity with the ability to provide that technology perhaps to an adversary?
+Or is this a serious person or company or entity with the ability to provide that technology, perhaps to an adversary?

 That would be an example of a case where knowing who the U.S. person was was necessary to assess the information.